MichaelApproved/truevault-javascript-explorer/README.md

 ## Setup

-Download the files from this project and also the [truevault-javascript-client-library](https://github.com/MichaelApproved/truevault-javascript-client-library/) JavaScript file.
-Put the truevault.js file in js/truevault-javascript-client-library/
+Make sure you have the [truevault-javascript-client-library](https://github.com/MichaelApproved/truevault-javascript-client-library/) truevault.js file in js/truevault-javascript-client-library/

+It is listed in this project as a submodule and is needed for the Explorer project to work.

 ## Usage